MChecaH/osu-wiki/news/2025/2025-04-01-osustable-updates-april-1-2025.md

 s

 - **osu!taiko will no longer be a rankable ruleset.** Given its dwindling player engagement, the team will be focusing on the rest of game modes until Hivie looks into it tomorrow.
+- **Micro-stutters have been added as an official feature.** To level the field between players, the game will now automatically add stutters on players who far surpass the game's minimum and recommended requirements.
+This will allow players from all hardware generations to compete under a similar set of conditions.
+- **A new leaderboard has been added.** Users who link their GitHub accounts, will automatically join the brand-new GitHub post leaderboard.
+Players will be able to tally the amount of posts, pull requests, discussions, and issues they participate in.
+This will encourage users to interact with the game's development, gaining some performance points in the process.
 - **Removed Herobrine.**

 ### Project Hated